nodemcu/nodemcu-firmware/docs/en/modules/crypto.md

 * SHA384
 * MD5

-All are enabled by default.
+All except MD5 are enabled by default.
 To disable algorithms you don't need, find the "Crypto module hashing algorithms" under the NodeMCU modules section in menuconfig.

 ## crypto.new_hash()